selahattingns/docker-laravel-angular-redis-postgresql-mysql-graphql/Readme.md

 Container ID is "39979863cb2b."
 To connect to the terminal of this service, you should run the command "docker exec -it 39979863cb2b bash"

+    docker exec -it 39979863cb2b bash

 - (Note: You can also connect by typing the first 3 characters. "docker exec -it 399 bash" will work as well.)

+    docker exec -it 399 bash

 ![image Docker-PS](images/docker-ps.PNG)
 ---